Indigenous Peoples of Mexico

 and Mayas.

-They still form the major population group in some regions of the country,
+They still form the major population group in

-but as in other parts of the world, indigenous
+parts of the world, indigenous

-peoples in Mexico are treated as worth-less, second class citizens
+peoples in Mexico are treated as

-by 'pure European' Mexicans and mixed race mestizos (like Travellers in
+European' Mexicans and mixed race mestizos (like

-Ireland).
-High levels of migration to the cities - where they often end
+to the cities - where they often end up as the

-consequence of the loss of traditional lands.
+has been one consequence of the loss of

 There are 62 indigenous groups in Mexico, each with a unique language, although certain languages have multiple dialects which may be mutually unintelligible.
 In 2005, the indigenous population was estimated at 12 million, some 11% or 12% of the national population.
 The majority of the indigenous population is concentrated in the central and south-eastern states.